cisagov/ansible-role-assessment-tool/README.md

 * `powershell` - a Boolean indicating whether or not the tool is written in PowerShell; if it is then we will install the powershell system package.
 Defaults to false.
+* `python2` - a Boolean indicating whether or not the tool is strictly for Python 2; if it is then we will install the system package that provides the Python 2 interpreter and will create a Python 2 virtual environment.
+Defaults to false.
 * `virtualenv_dir` - the directory where the Python virtualenv should be created.
 Defaults to install_dir/.venv.
 Only read if python is true.